g33k4y/TryHackMe-AdventofCyber2019-Writeup/task25-Cronjob_Privilege_Escalation/README.md

 ![](./res/pic2.png)

 `ssh sam@[ip] -p4567` and then login with the password.
 `cat flag1.txt` will get us the flag for Question 2.

 ![](./res/pic3.png)

 Lastly, we need to obtain privesc to read flag2.
-First we have to find the cronjob that runs every minute. typically cronjobs are found in these few directories in Linux machine:
+First we have to find the cronjob that runs every minute.
+Typically cronjobs are found in these few directories in Linux machine:

 > /etc/cron.d
 > /etc/cron.daily
 > /etc/cron.weekly
 > /etc/cron.monthly
 > /etc/crontab

 the /etc/crontab allows one to edit the time at which the cronjobs execute, or add/delete other cronjobs available in any other directories.